apoorvateli/prime-numbers/README.md

 Find the sum of all prime numbers up to N using Sieve of Eratosthenes algorithm

 7. IsPrimeUsingRecursion
 Check whether a given number N is a prime or not, using recursion

+8. PrimeFactors
+Print prime factorization of a number